Input Validation

 A malicious signer could append commitments to its poly to silently raise the

 reconstruction threshold.
-The Trail of Bits length-check fix in Trust-Machines/wsts landed as PR #88 (“Check length of polynomials”, merged Oct 1, 2024), seven months after the disclosure.
+The Trail of Bits length-check fix in Trust-Machines/wsts landed as PR #88 (“Check length of polynomials”).
 PR #88 added the explicit

 equality check at every DKG verification site